-In addition, the that are used to rank the new vehicles were published in the Federal Gazette on 29 June 2018 (reference year: 2017).
-The Federal Government reviewed whether it was required to add a 'A++' efficiency category.
+In addition, the that are used to rank the new vehicles were published in the Federal Gazette on 28 June 2019 (reference year: 2017).
+The Federal Government reviewed whether it was required to add an 'A++' efficiency category.
 Under the Ordinance on Energy Consumption Labelling for Passenger Cars, a new efficiency category needs to be added if 5% of newly registered vehicles meet the requirements of the next higher categories – 'A++' and/or ‘A+++’.
-However, only 2.7% of newly registered vehicles exceeded class 'A+' standards in 2017, which means that the current efficiency scale will remain unchanged.
+However, only 3% of newly registered vehicles exceeded class 'A+' standards in 2018, which means that the current efficiency scale will remain unchanged.

 Information portal on the energy label for cars